Profile Merge Rules Overview

 These different profiles control the data you can use for segmentation.
-For example, with an authenticated profile, you can build accurate segments based on data from multiple devices for a single person.
+For example, with an authenticated profile , you can build accurate segments based on data from multiple devices for a single user.
 This means you can deliver a consistent brand experience to customers across multiple devices.
-Additionally, cross-device authentication allows Audience Manager to map the different platforms a person uses for their online activities.
-This is called the Profile Link Device Graph.
+Audience Manager achieves this by storing the mapping of the different devices a person uses for their online activities to their authenticated profile .
+These mappings are called the Profile Link Device Graph.

 With Profile Merge Rules you can:

-- Target users based on authenticated profiles, anonymous profiles, or combinations of both.
+- Target users based on authenticated profile , anonymous profiles, or combinations of both.

 - Target a specific customer across their devices.